Regularities for solutions to the $L_p$ dual Minkowski problem for unbounded closed sets: Introduction

-The equation \eqref{Eq-transfer-2} was first studied by Pogorelev in \cite{P071}.
-When $F$ is independent of $Du$ and $F_u>0$, Cheng-Yau obtained the existence and uniqueness of solution for the equation \eqref{Eq-transfer-2} in \cite{Ch-Yau-77}.
+The equation \eqref{Eq-transfer-2} was first studied by Pogorelov in \cite{P071}.
+When $F$ is independent of $Du$ and $F_u>0$, Cheng-Yau obtained the existence and uniqueness of solutions to the equation \eqref{Eq-transfer-2} in \cite{Ch-Yau-77}.
 Then, Caffarelli-Nirenberg-Spruck \cite{CNS1} and Krylov \cite{Kr82} obtained the smoothness of solution for the equation \eqref{Eq-transfer-2} up to the boundary under further regularity conditions for $F$.
 When $F_u$ is not necessarily positive, Caffarelli-Nirenberg-Spruck \cite{CNS1} solved the equation \eqref{Eq-transfer-2} under the assumption of the existence of a subsolution.
 However, constructing such a subsolution is a difficult task.
 A different approach without constructing a subsolution was taken by Tso \cite{Tso90}.
-He used a variational approach to study such problems using the Monge-Amp\`ere functional introduced by Bakelman \cite{Ba-61, Ba-83}.
-Recently, the analogous variational approach was introduced by Tong-Yau \cite{TY} to study the solvability of the equation
+He used a variational approach for a family of Monge-Amp\`ere functionals, which was introduced by Bakelman in \cite{Ba-61, Ba-83}, to study such problems.
+Recently, the analogous variational approach was introduced by Tong-Yau \cite{TY} to study the solvability of the Dirichlet problem

-where $u^\ast=x\cdot Du-u, k>0$ and $l\geq 0$.
-More precisely, they introduced a family of generalized Monge-Amp\`ere functional and establish some variational properties for the functional to sovle equation \eqref{Eq-transfer-3}.